Amrinder Gill: Acting career

 His releases, Lahoriye (2017) and Love Punjab were also the commercial success which further made him the leading star in Pollywood and garnered praise from both critics and audiences.
 Gill has been paired with Sargun Mehta in lead three times in Angrej (2015), Love Punjab (2016), and Lahoriye (2017).
 In 2018, his film Ashke was released which is based on Bhangra for which he won Best Actor (critics) award at PTC Punjabi Film Awards 2019.

 His film Love Punjab had clashed with Gippy Grewal directed Ardaas starring Ammy Virk.
 It was the first clash between two Punjabi movies and both were hits.
 With this clash it was made clear that Amrinder Gill was the next big star as he defeated not only Gippy Grewal and Ammy Virk but also gave tough competition to Diljit Dosanjh starrer Ambarsariya in overseas and domestic box office, and later surpassed Ambarsariya in its total box office collection.

 His song "Mathi Mathi" has been able to get millions of views.

 In 2019, Gill was seen in Laiye Je Yaarian followed by Chal Mera Putt.
-The latter became the highest grossing Punjabi film at overseas.
-Its sequel Chal Mera Putt 2 released in 2020 and is currently the third highest grossing Punjabi movie to date.
+The latter became the highest grossing Punjabi film overseas.
+Its sequel Chal Mera Putt 2 released in 2020.
 Another sequel, Chal Mera Putt 3, was released in 2021.
-He is also producing Diljit Dosanjh starrer Jodi.

-Gill made his directorial debut with Chhalla Mud Ke Nahi Aaya.
-Released in 2022, the film was a hit and the seventh highest grossing Punjabi film of all time as of 2022.
+Gill made his directorial debut with Chhalla Mud Ke Nahi Aaya in 2022.
+In 2023, he co-produced Diljit Dosanjh starrer Jodi.
+Karaj Gill announced Amrinder Gill's two films to be release in 2024.